Administrative Internship Program, summer 2017 cohort

 Typically, you can expect a decision within two to four weeks after you have submitted your application.

 - Online application.
 Interested students should complete the online application.
 Please review the application instructions carefully.

 Note: Section 7 is the essay section.
 For Administrative Internship Program applicants, the prompt is different from those listed on the application itself.
 Instead of the listed prompts, please write a 200- to 400-word personal statement describing at least three departments you are interested in and why.
 This information can be found under Curriculum.

 The information presented in this essay helps to match students with departments that will be a good fit for them.
 Students should understand that they are not guaranteed to be placed in one of their three selected departments due to limited availability.
 However, students are encouraged to keep an open mind as all internship departments present dynamic and beneficial learning opportunities.

 - Review and acceptance.
-The Mayo Clinic School of Health Sciences Education Committee reviews applications upon submission and will schedule interviews for students between May 21, 2018, and June 30, 2018.
+The Mayo Clinic School of Health Sciences Education Committee reviews applications upon submission and will schedule interviews for students between Jan.
+12 - Feb.
+25, 2019.
 The education coordinator will contact you with interview details.